 3 In a 4 qt or 6 qt pot, place the vinegar, sugar, and all of the spices.
 Bring to a boil.
 Once the sugar has dissolved, add the sliced cucumbers and onions.
 Bring to a boil again.
 As soon as the sugar vinegar solution begins boiling again, use a slotted spoon to start packing the hot jars with the cucumbers.
 First pack a jar to an inch from the rim with the vegetables.
 Then pour hot vinegar sugar syrup over the vegetables to a half inch from the rim.
 Wipe the rim clean with a paper towel.
 Place a sterilized lid on the jar.
 Secure with a metal screw band.

-4 If you are planning to store pickles outside of refrigerator, process the filled jars in a hot water bath for 10 minutes.
+4 If you are planning to store pickles outside of refrigerator, process the filled jars in a hot water bath for at least 15 minutes.
 Return filled jars to the same canning pot with its already hot water.
 Water level needs to be at least one inch above the top of the cans.
 Bring to a boil and let boil hard for 15 minutes, or 20 minutes for altitiudes of 1001 to 6,000 feet.
 Over 6,000 feet, boil for 25 minutes.
 Remove jars from pot.
 Let cool down to room temperature.
 Jars should make a popping sound as their lids seal.
 If a lid doesn't properly seal, do not store the jar outside of the refrigerator.